 Credit scores help lenders decide whether or not to approve loan applications and determine what loan terms to offer.
-The score is generated by an algorithm using information from your credit reports, which summarize your borrowing history.
+The scores are generated by algorithms using information from your credit reports, which summarize your borrowing history.

 Credit Score Basics

 Credit scores are designed to make decisions easier for lenders.
 Banks and credit unions want to know how much of a risk you might be to default on your loan, so they look at your borrowing history for clues.
 For example, they want to know if you have borrowed money before and successfully repaid loans or if you recently have stopped making payments on several loans.